nhd3009/ecommerce-microservice/README.md

 2. Set up the environment variables
 Create a file named `docker.env` in the root directory and add the environment variables mentioned above.
 3. Install Docker and Docker Compose
-4. From the root directory, build and start the Docker containers (Please make sure Kafka, Zookeeper, MySQL, Redis, Zipkin images are started first)
+4. From the root directory, open terminal build and start the Docker containers (Please make sure Kafka, Zookeeper, MySQL, Redis, Zipkin images are started first)
     ```bash
     mvn clean install -DskipTests
     docker compose build --no-cache